payatu/DVAPI/README.md

 **Disclaimer: As this application is intentionally vulnerable, do not host this on a production environment.**

-# Upcoming Session
+# Upcoming/Past Sessions

-Our team will be presenting DVAPI in [Bsides Bangalore ToolsForge](https://bsidesbangalore.in/)
+Our team has presented DVAPI in [Bsides Bangalore 2023 ToolsForge](https://bsidesbangalore.in/) on 8th June 2023.

 # Feedback & Bug Reports